GreenLightning/gpu-font-rendering/readme.md

 On Windows you might want to use CMake GUI and/or Visual Studio instead.

+On Linux you might have to install additional packages for OpenGL development (e.g. `sudo apt-get install xorg-dev libgl1-mesa-dev` for Ubuntu).

 #### 3. Run from the main project directory

 ```